huss-osman/linux-fundamentals/bash-scripting/bashbattlearena/README.md

 The **Bash Battle Arena** is a command-line game designed by [CoderCo](https://coderco.io) to teach **Bash scripting** skills through fun, level-based challenges.
 Each level is structured as a "mission" that must be solved with a script, introducing progressively more advanced concepts as you advance.

-Each level builds on the previous one, reinforcing **Bash scripting fundamentals** through hands-on automation challenges rather than memorisation.

 > [!TIP]
 > Attempt each level yourself before reviewing solutions.
 > Use `man`, `--help`, experimentation, and debugging flags like `set -x`.